Giada De Laurentiis

 5. Frosting: In a small bowl, mix together the cream cheese and honey until smooth.
 Spread the cooled muffins with frosting and serve.

-Credit: Recipe from A Bullseye View!
+Credit: Recipe and Photos Shared with you from A Bullseye View!

 My Knees are Weak: Hazelnut Crunch Cake